We may earn affiliate commissions for the recommended products. Learn more.

 Number of LEDs:144

-If you’re on a tight budget, none of the other options is as affordable as the Hooga Red Light Therapy Acupressure Mat.
+If you’re on a tight budget, none of the other options is as affordable as Hooga Red Light Therapy Acupressure Mat.
 Featuring a lightweight design, durable materials, and easy-to-clean acupressure spikes, this red and near-infrared light therapy mat combines light exposure with physical stimulation rather well.

 4. HigherDOSE Full Body Red Light Mat – best large-format red light mat for full-body recovery sessions